mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_backup_schedule.html.markdown

 ### Policies

-**NOTE** - If no policies are provided the default ones will be imported in Read.
+**NOTE** - If no policies are provided the default ones will be deleted.
 **NOTE** - If policies are provided the default ones will be overridden.

 * `policies` - (Optional) Contains a document for each backup policy item in the desired updated backup policy.